 Having control over how kids are raised

 For some moms, it’s difficult to imagine someone else taking care of their kids.
 Lindsay never thought she wanted to be a stay-at-home mom.
-She says she actually bristled when her husband mentioned on a date he wanted his future wife to stay home with their kids.
+She says she actually bristled when her one-day husband mentioned on a date he wanted his future wife to stay home with their kids.

 But everything changed when her baby was born.